vjelic/madengine-glog-fork/README.md

 ## 🤝 Contributing

-We welcome contributions to MADEngine!
+We welcome contributions to madengine!
 This project follows modern Python development practices with comprehensive testing and code quality standards.

 ### 🚀 Quick Start for Contributors